ianferrier777/ianferrier777/README.md

 🔭 I’m currently working on job search, assessments and challenges, mock interviews, data structures and algorithms, and dad life.<br>
-🌱 I’m currently learning Redux and TypeScript.<br>
+🌱 I’m currently learning: Redux and TypeScript, Erlang and Cowboy, Ruby on Rails, Ember.js.<br>
 👯 I’m looking to collaborate on any projects!
 Go ahead and ask!<br>
 😄 Pronouns: He/Him/His<br>